 Singapore Corporate Tax Guide

-Like many other jurisdictions, Singapore has its own corporate tax system.
+Like many other jurisdictions, Singapore has its own corporate tax system and company is given Singapore company tax number.
 In Singapore, the corporate tax system is the one-tier corporate tax system, which means there is no double-taxation for stakeholders and the tax paid by a Singapore company on its taxable income is the final tax.